 Thou art come among those who shall cause thee to die.

-Lullay, lullay, little child, for sorrow thou mayst greet; [cry]
+Lullay, lullay, little child, for sorrow thou mayst greet; [you well may cry]

 The anguish that thou suffer shalt shall cause thee blood to swete; [sweat]

 Naked, bound, shalt thou be, and afterwards sorely beat, [beaten]